kyle-lt/ibm-datapower-correlation/README.md

 	> __Note:__  If you need to change the destination IP address (default is http://host.docker.internal:8080) - do that NOW!
 				Also, don't touch the port, leave that at 8080 or you'll need to go change it numerous places.
 Just leave it pls.

+Here is what you might need to change:

 - Click into Multi-Protocol Gateway section and choose appd-test gateway